PandiPanda69/inshack-2017-cryptor/downloader/README.md

 # Crypt0r Downloader

-Take a clear javascript payload `download.js` as an output and obfuscate it by replacing each character by its ordinal.
+Take a clear javascript payload `download.js` as an input and obfuscate it by replacing each character by its ordinal.

 Usage:
 ```bash